SD eResidential Facilities Healthcare Services Access Project

 - Provided rural residential facilities and residents access to a provider 24 hours, 7 days a week, 365 days per year via two-way video

-- Access to specialty services through eConsult including topics such as Infectious Disease, Wound Care, Cardiology, and Nephrology
+- eConsult specialty access include Infectious Disease, Wound Care, Cardiology, and Nephrology

-- ePharmacy, which offered information about drug administration, side effects, and drug interactions
+- ePharmacy offering information on drug administration, side effects, and interactions

 - 639 two-way video encounters